ShivangSahu1564/Nimbus_Project_-ShivangSahu-_-72-/README.md

 You can add this to impress teachers and evaluators:

 🔹 Integrate real-time weather API

 🔹 Machine learning-based crop prediction

 🔹 GUI using GTK or web-based front-end

 🔹 Soil nutrient-level analysis

 🔹 More crop parameters (water demand, pest risk)

 🔹 Mobile app version

 🚀 How to Run the Project

 ✅ 1.
 Make sure all files are in ONE folder

 ✅ 2.
 Install a C Compiler (if not already installed)

+✅ 3.
+Open Terminal / CMD / VS Code Terminal

+✅ 4.
+Compile All Files Together

+✅ 5.
+Run the Program

+✅ 6.
+(Optional) Save Output to a File